COVID 19 : Staying safe while worshipping together

 When You Arrive at Church

 When you arrive, our welcome team will check you in by taking your name and phone number (if we don't already have it).
 You will be requested to use the sanitisers provided as you enter the building.
-You will need to wear a facemask whilst in the building and to keep 2 metres apart from anyone not in your household, at all times.
+You will need to wear a facemask whilst moving around in the building and encouraged to be aware of social distancing.